Employer: NOVA SCOTIA BARRISTERS’ SOCIETY (NSBS)

 - Advanced training in fraud related courses or CFE, CIA or CAMS designation.

 If you’re interested in this exciting career opportunity, please submit your application in confidence (including resume and cover letter) to the Society via email at [email protected].

 We offer a competitive salary based on qualifications and experience; a full health benefit package; a retirement savings program as well as flexible work options.

 We thank all applicants for their interest, however only those considered for an interview will be contacted.

-Closing date: This position will remain open until filled
+Closing date: Posting will remain open until position is filled